owlgrin/gaurilla-guide/src/articles/how-to-create-a-client.md

 description: Add people who would give you money ;)
 layout: article
 ---
+Clients are the people who would give you business.
+These are your customers.

 1. Login into your Gaurilla account and set the workspace where you wish to create a new client.

 2. Click on the **People** >> **Clients** from the main navigation on the left.